Theodosis Macheras

-Theodosis Macheras (Θεοδόσης Μαχαίρας; born 9 May 2000) is a Greek professional footballer who plays as a forward for Super League club AEK Athens.
+Theodosis Macheras (Θεοδόσης Μαχαίρας; born 9 May 2000) is a Greek professional footballer who plays as a left winger for Super League 2 club Iraklis.

 Career

 AEK Athens

 On 1 March 2020, Macheras made his official debut in a 1–1 away draw against Panionios.
 On 22 November 2020, he scored his first professional goal, helping to a 4–1 home win against AEL.

 On 2 February 2021, Macheras signed a new contract, running until the summer of 2026.

 Loan to Ionikos

-On 4 August 2021, he joined Ionikos on a season long-loan.
+On 4 August 2021, Macheras joined Ionikos on a season long-loan.
+On 4 August in a friendly match against Panionios, he suffered a cruciate ligament tear in his right knee, and missed most of the season, managing to appear only once for the club of Nikaia.

+Loan to Volos

+On 21 August 2023, he joined Volos on a season long-loan.